yustina/protein-language-challenge/submission/README.md

-# Add-Your-Team-Name-Here
+# BioMiner

-Our team is from ... and we think proteins are cool 🙌
+Our team is from Indonesia and we think proteins are cool 🙌

 ### Project Description
 We are working on the `protein-language` challenge.